-We adjust our two machines by connecting above training and prediction in a feedback loop.
-The first machine prediction of the CR model parameters in the feedback loop is via $\mkpur{(i)} \to\mkpur{(ii)} \to\mkpur{(iii)} \to\mkpur{(iv)} \to\mkpur{(v)}$ where the prediction is based on the pseudo-data.
-However, we can insert the first machine predicted model parameters back to \texttt{GALPROP} simulation $\mkblue{(1)}$ to recompute the actual spectra.
-Then, the spectra together with $<5\%$ random artificial fluctuations can be fed back to both machines for making the second CR model prediction at the label $\mkpur{(v)}$.
-In this step, we can compare the first and second machine predictions of the CR model parameters for validating our training.
-If their averaged error does not satisfy $\frac{1}{10}\sum \left|\tau_i\right| <0.1$, we have to update the mock data collection and re-tweak our networks.
-The new data appending to the old mock data is the CR model parameters obtained from the first machine prediction and its \texttt{GALPROP} simulation.
-Therefore, our verification in the feedback loop is done by the sequence $\mkpur{(v)}\to\mkpur{(vi)} \to \mkblue{(1)}\to \mkblue{(2)}\to \mkpur{(ii)}\to \mkpur{(iii)}\to \mkpur{(iv)}\to\mkpur{(v)}$.
+We adjust our two machines by connecting the above training and prediction processes in a feedback loop.
+The first machine prediction of the CR model parameters in the feedback loop is via $\mkpur{(i)} \to\mkpur{(ii)} \to\mkpur{(iii)} \to\mkpur{(iv)} \to\mkpur{(v)}$, where the inputs are the pseudospectra.
+However, we can insert the first machine predicted model parameters back to the \texttt{GALPROP} simulation $\mkblue{(1)}$ to recompute the actual spectra.
+Then, these spectra with $<5\%$ random artificial fluctuations can be fed back to both machines to make the second prediction of CR parameters at the label $\mkpur{(v)}$.
+In this step, we can compare the first and second machine-predicted CR parameters to validate our training.
+If their averaged error does not satisfy $\frac{1}{10}\sum \left|\tau_i\right| <0.1$, we have to update the mock data collection and modify our networks.
+The new data appended to the old mock data are the CR model parameters obtained from the first machine prediction and its \texttt{GALPROP} simulation.
+Therefore, our verification in the feedback loop is achieved by the sequence $\mkpur{(v)}\to\mkpur{(vi)} \to \mkblue{(1)}\to \mkblue{(2)}\to \mkpur{(ii)}\to \mkpur{(iii)}\to \mkpur{(iv)}\to\mkpur{(v)}$.

 Finally, we emphasize that the experimental data can be updated.
 As long as the physical model of the propagation and source are not altered, our trained machines are reusable.
-All in all, our machines are able to quickly predict the allowed model parameters by plugging new experimental data even if the data have not been seen before or during the training.
+Overall, our machines can quickly predict the allowed model parameters by plugging in new experimental data, even if the data have not been seen before or during the training.